-The number of credits for each subject is determined at institutional level based on the standardized credit system in Japan.
+The number of credits for each subject is determined at the institutional level based on the standardized credit system in Japan.
 Under the system, one credit is considered to be generally composed of a total of 45 hours of studying (15 to 30 hours for lectures and exercises and 30 to 45 hours for experiments, practical training and skill sessions).
-In the case of artistic fields which require personal guidance in performing arts training, graduation theses and graduation studies, the number of study hours for one credit may be flexibly arranged.
-Each class runs for a 10 or 15-week term.
+In the case of skill sessions in artistic fields and other subjects that require personal guidance the number of study hours for one credit may be flexibly arranged.